The Highlands Current

 Liz Schevtchuk Armstrong, Reporter

-Brian PJ Cronin, Reporter (Beacon) / Columnist
+Brian PJ Cronin, Reporter (Beacon) / Out There columnist

-Pamela Doan, Reporter / Gardening Columnist
+Pamela Doan, Calendar Editor / Gardening Columnist

 Doan, who resides in Philipstown, has been writing for The Current since 2013.
 After serving as communications director for The Armory Show in New York City, she founded her own public relations and freelance writing company in 2007.
 She has a bachelor’s degree in English from Colorado College and an MFA in creative writing from The New School.